 Relaxed and contemporary in feel, The Espresso Lab prides itself on doing everything by hand, from baking bread to bagging coffee beans.
 The menu here caters to those who take their caffeine (very) seriously and is therefore devoid of frivolous beverages.
 The ‘Gibraltar’ – an almost-sweet espresso enhanced by a velvety foamed milk – comes highly recommended.

-Claim to fame: A congregation point in Al Quoz for coffee roasting, barista training, and the sale of specialty beans and related equipment, Seven Fortunes was inspired by Sufi Baba Budan’s quest for coffee and subsequent pilgrimage to the Middle East in the 16th century.
+Claim to fame: A congregation point for coffee roasting, barista training, and the sale of specialty beans and related equipment in Al Quoz, Seven Fortunes was inspired by Sufi Baba Budan’s quest for coffee and subsequent pilgrimage to the Middle East in the 16th century.

 Street 26, Al Quoz 4